brianrp2000/NumberGuessGame/README.md

    System.out.println ("\ty (guess is right).");
 }
 ```
 7. We also saw in the method **startGuessing** that we need to create another method called **guessUsingBinarySearch**.
 This method has 2 inputs: the left part and the right part of the range where the number the user want can be.
-This method is a recursive implementation of the Binary Search Algorithm, where we have a middle index and in each implementation the range where the number the user want can be is halved by moving the left or right marker to the value of that middle index.
+This method is a recursive implementation of the Binary Search Algorithm, where we have a middle index and in each implementation the range is halved by moving the left or right marker to the value of that middle index.
 ```java
 private void guessUsingBinarySearch(int left, int right){
    int middle = (left + right) / 2;